cloudacademy/java-tdd-bitcoinconverter/README.md

 ## Notes

-This branch (step5) radds in a GitHub Action workflow to perform automatic build and tests on push events - produces a jar artifact
+This branch (step5) adds in a GitHub Action workflow to perform automatic build and tests on push events - produces a jar artifact

 ```
 name: Java CI